 However, the element will still take up the same space as before.
 The element will be hidden, but still affect the layout:

-display: none; versus visibility: hidden;
+Differences between display: none; and visibility: hidden;

 This example demonstrates display: none; versus visibility: hidden;